rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 <img src="http://rhodocs.s3.amazonaws.com/weinre/weinre-barcode-take-and-failed-extension.png"/>

 In the example, I used the Console to verify that my JavaScript APIs are functioning properly.
-A return of the correct system platform of "Android" proves that the System API is working.
+A return of the correct system platform of 'Android' proves that the System API is working.
 A return of the correct scanned barcode value likewise proves that the Barcode module is working properly.

-**Here's another important benefit of the Weinre console.
+>**There's another important benefit of the Weinre console.**<br>
 Notice that when the barcode callback handler function is executed, we are using the form `console.log(e)`, where `e` is the callback return object.
-That allows us to simply inspect the object right in the console.
+That allows us to inspect the object right in the console.
 This simplifies validation because we see that it contains a `barcode` property and a `status` property, exactly as described in the [Barcode.take( )](../api/barcode#mtake) method description.
-Alternative means such as adding code for outputting to a log, then for seaching and retrieving the information from the device, can be time consuming, tedious and error-prone.**
+Alternative means--such as adding code for outputting to a log, then for seaching and retrieving the information from the device--can be time consuming, tedious and error-prone.

 ### Extension Inclusion